FrancoBenedetti/faultrepair/job-workflow.md

          - Accept the job (must have a technician), setting it to the `In Progress` state
          - Decline the job (must have a reason), setting it to the `Declined` state

 3. **In Progress** - Job is available to the allocated technician (Role 3 or 4) for work to proceed:
    - Permissions
-      - Client Role 1 an 2 can view, but cannot edit.
+      - Client Role 1 and 2 can view, but cannot edit.
       - Supervisor (role 3) or Technician (role 4) can add notes and update status
    - Allowed next states
       - `Completed` A note of explanation is optional